MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`configuration`** - **Configuration**<br>
 `string`.
 Default value: `$(Configuration)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the Xcode project or workspace configuration to be built.
-When using a variable, make sure to specify a value (for example, `Release`) on the **Variables** tab.
+Specifies the Xcode project or workspace configuration to build.
+When using a variable, specify a value (for example, `Release`) on the **Variables** tab.
 <!-- :::editable-content-end::: -->
 <br>